jmhammond/mathsquirrel.com/content/now/index.md

 - I'm on the university's student success and persistence coalition
 - I'm a part of the Student Experience Project implementation team for Wichita State
 - and I'm joining a research group on college math instruction.
+- and I'm developing a new course for the summer!

 ## Future: